logo

 He looked at me rather weirdly.
 “Eternity’s a strip joint, man!
 Of course, it’s about girls too.
 Where there is dope, there are always girls!”

-I pursed my lips and accepted his answer because I couldn’t disagree.
+I puckered my lips and accepted his answer because I couldn’t disagree.
 I thought for a moment and wondered what else I could ask him, but there weren’t many things on my mind.
-He was just a piece of shit—he was nobody!
+He was just a piece of shit—nobody!
 Then I remembered something.

-“Why do you want to know about them?”
+“Why do you ask about them?”
 The bellhop swallowed tensely, and I noticed he felt uncomfortable.
 He was sweating profoundly.

-“Well, you know full well that I’m the one who is supposed to ask questions, don’t you?”
+“You know full well that I’m gonna have my question answered, don’t you?”
 I used my weapon to make him see my point.
-I tried not to be too aggressive, though; I didn’t mean to hit him anymore.
+I tried not to be too aggressive, though.
+I didn’t mean to hit him anymore.

 At first, I thought he was making fun of me, and the impulse to give him a tap on the head with my gun seized me, but then I checked myself.